I Gymnasium Split: History

-Programme

 The program lasted six years till 1848.
 As the lyceum was added, the program lasted eight years till 1967.
 From 1963 on the first four years were relocated in the eight year elementary school, so the program of the remaining classes lasted four years.

 The program after World War II was based on combining classical education, with emphasis on humanities (namely languages including Latin and Ancient Greek, and mainly English among foreign languages, philosophy, literature, history, fine art, music and theatre, mathematics, natural sciences and extracurricular activities.

-The school reform in 1977 abolished gymnasiums from the school system and Classical gymnasium ceased to exist.
-Its program was reimplemented since 1991 in the classical section of I. gimnazija in Split.
+The school reform in 1977 abolished gymnasiums from the school system and the Classical gymnasium formally ceased to exist.
+Its program was reimplemented since 1991 in the classical section of I Gymnasium in Split.